Wealth is different from income.

 An asset is anything that can be sold for value.
 Assets add to your net worth.
 Examples include stocks, your home or your car.

-It’s important to grasp how asset values change over time.
 Some assets go down in value over time (depreciate), while others go up in value (appreciate).